MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-setting-up-and-invoicing-sales-prepayments.md

     For more information, see [Set Up Prepayments](finance-set-up-prepayments.md).
 7. In the **Order** action, choose  **Statistics**.
 8. On the **Prepayment** FastTab, the **Prepayment Amount Excl.
-VAT** field contains **458.16**.
+GST** field contains **458.16**.
 If you create a prepayment invoice for the order now, then this is the amount that is displayed on the invoice.

     In this scenario, Susan has been instructed to suggest a total prepayment of **800** for the order.